turnermike/foundation-6-webpack-bootstrap/README.md

 ## Webpack
 Webpack is used as the task runner for SASS compilation including autoprefixing, CSS/JS minificattion and source maps.
 Generated files are saved to the 'deploy/output' directory.
+Run these commands from the deploy directory, same location as `webpack.config.js`.

 ### Available Commands